MrGrasss/TeleBlitz-BestTelebot/README.md

       duplicates.

     - Proxies: The formats of the proxies are hostname:port@username:password or hostname:port:username:pass.
-      I suggest using proxies for most functions except for scraping / changing info :)  Using 0 proxies on everything should not be too bad, just make sure to use  multiple accounts if you do.
+      Don't use proxies for scraping or changing client info!
+Using 0 proxies on everything won't matter that much, just make sure to use  multiple accounts if you do.
 I recommend simply using iproyal SOCKS5, better proxy support will be provided in the future.

     - TDATA: Make sure to use actual bought tdata and put them in this format in tdata/ : {name}/{tdata}.
 This means that You add the tdata in another folder which can be named anything and then add that folder in tdata/.
 Most sellers sell